 TGax Editor: Change the paragraph below of this subclause as follows (#CID 25126, 25068):

 A non-AP HE STA may set the UL HE TB PPDU MFB to 1 in the HLA Control field it transmits to the AP to indicate that the NSS, HE-MCS, DCM, BW and RU Allocation in the HLA Control field represent the recommended MFB for the HE TB PPDU sent from the non-AP HE STA.
-The AP should not exceed the recommended RU size indicated in the most recently received RU Allocation field of the HLA Control field when it sends a Trigger frame or a TRS Control field addressed to the STA.
+The AP should not exceed the recommended RU size indicated in the most recently received RU Allocation field of the HLA Control field when it sends a triggering frame(#25126, 25068) addressed to the STA.

 TXVECTOR and RXVECTOR parameters